Financial-Times/atam4ex/README.md

 > Note that ATAM4Ex's own `mix.exs` has an `extra_applications` dependency on `ex_unit` - this is important for releases, else the `ExUnit` modules will not be included, since they are normally only for testing in `:test`.
 You don't need to put anything in your app's `mix.exs`, the release mechanism (e.g. [Distillery](https://github.com/bitwalker/distillery)) should take care of it.

-You can then start your application using `mix` with (`--no-halt` keeps the application running to run the tests):
+You can then start your application using `mix` with (`--no-halt` keeps the application running long enough to schedule the tests):
 ```
 $ mix run --no-halt
 ```